-While plenty of F1 fans travel the world to see their heroes in the flesh, the Brazilian Grand Prix is typically low on the list for spectators from outside of South America.
-The distance plays a part in that, but many have the impression of a circuit that is a bit run down, and of a city that’s unsafe for tourists.
+Plenty of F1 fans travel the world to see their heroes, but the Brazilian Grand Prix is often low on their list of must-go races.
+Distance plays a part in that, but many also have the impression of a circuit that is a bit run down, and of a city that’s unsafe for tourists.

 Weather at Interlagos can be very changeable.
 When the rain tips down it does spice up proceedings but being in any uncovered grandstand (most of them) ain’t much fun.
 Bring a poncho and a small umbrella.